Klæbu Municipality: General information

-The municipality of Klæbu was established on 1 January 1838 (see formannskapsdistrikt).
-On 1 January 1899, the small northwestern part of Klæbu (population: 533) was separated from Klæbu to form the new municipality of Tiller.
+The municipality of Klæbu was established on 1 January 1838 (see formannskapsdistrikt law).
+On 1 January 1899, the small northwestern part of Klæbu (population: 533) was separated from Klæbu to form the new Tiller Municipality.

 On 1 January 2018, the municipality switched from the old Sør-Trøndelag county to the new Trøndelag county.

-On 1 January 2020, the municipality of Klæbu merged with the municipality of Trondheim to the north.
+On 1 January 2020, Klæbu Municipality merged with the neighboring Trondheim Municipality to the north.

 Name

 The municipality (originally the parish) is named after the old Klæbu farm (Kleppabú) since the first Klæbu Church was built there.
 The first element is the plural genitive case of kleppr which means "rocky hill".
 The last element is bú which means "rural district".
 The district/parish has a lot of small rocky hills.

 Coat of arms

 The coat of arms was granted on 8 July 1983 and it was in use until 1 January 2020 when the municipality was dissolved.
 The official blazon is "Argent, flaunches azure" (I sølv to buede blå flanker).
 This means the arms have a field (background) that has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 Each side of the arms have blue flaunches.
 The arms symbolize the Trangfossen waterfall in the Nidelva river, which is now the deepest canyon in Norway measuring 56 m.
 The river has been of great importance for the local development, for agriculture and hydroelectricity generation, hence the use of the waterfall as a typical symbol for the municipality.
 The waterfall is no longer visible as that part of the river became part of Bjørsjøen lake after the building of the dam at Hyttfossen.
 The arms were designed by Einar H. Skjervold.